The Pit 702 Belt Testing

 The only test for adults is Blackbelt and it will be in a far away location and they will get the stuffing beat out of them :)

-In the seven years running The Pit here in Henderson, I am always looking to improve our program.
+In the eight years running The Pit here in Henderson, I am always looking to improve our program.
 I am not blindly set in tradition.
 If something works, keep it.
 If not, change it.

 I am all about evolving for the better yet am hardly impulsive.
 It is based on feedback from students, my kumus, parents, and my observations based on student's skill level, physical fitness, class retention, and attendance.
 While my changes may fly in the face of the normal Pit testing procedures, after careful thought a major overhaul is in store...but for good reason: